 On Friday, April 24th, President Trump signed a bill to provide an additional $370 billion in support for small businesses, including $310 billion for the SBA’s Paycheck Protection Program, which ran out of money on April 13th.
 According to the SBA, they will “resume accepting Paycheck Protection Program applications from participating lenders on Monday, April 27, 2020 at 10:30am EDT.”

 While the program is open to small businesses in a variety of industries, it has been particularly popular among construction businesses, many of which are reporting job delays or cancellations.
-According to a survey by the Association of General Contractors (AGC), 75% of contractors say they applied for an SBA loan in the initial window.
+According to a survey by the Associated General Contractors (AGC), 75% of contractors say they applied for an SBA loan in the initial window.
 More than half of the construction businesses that applied had already received the money.

 “This program has already delivered funds to nearly half of the survey respondents,” said Ken Simonson, chief economist at the AGC.
 “Many of them have already brought back furloughed workers or added employees, even though more clients are halting and canceling projects.”